 Reading and Phonics

-High quality phonics teaching takes priority in KS1 and is taught systematically every day following the guidance from the Letters and Sounds document.
-Phonics teaching is supplemented by alternative materials to ensure lessons are engaging, multi-sensory and enjoyable.
+High quality phonics teaching takes priority in KS1 and is taught systematically every day following the Monster Phonics scheme, a government validated Systematic Synthetic Phonics Programme (SSP).
+Phonics lessons are engaging, multi-sensory and enjoyable.

 Teachers and practitioners have clear expectations of pupils’ phonics progress term by term.
-Children falling below this benchmark are identified early and interventions are put in place.
+Children falling below this benchmark are identified and same day interventions are put in place.

 The children are given daily opportunities to practise and apply the reading and spelling rules they have been taught within most subject areas using a cross curricular approach.